-If you've been turned down for a basic bank account because of bad credit or if you just want an account with more facilities and services, you could try a bad credit banking.
+If you've been turned down for a basic bank account because of bad credit, or if you just want an account with more facilities and services, you could try a bad credit banking.

-You get a dedicated account manager, access to online, telephone & SMS mobile phone banking and you can pay your bills, transfer money, there are no fees for bounced or missed payments and it's impossible to go overdrawn.
-You also get a Prepaid MasterCard which you can transfer money on to and use just like a credit or debit card.
+With most accounts you can pay your bills, transfer money, there are no fees for bounced or missed payments and it's impossible to go overdrawn.
+You may also get a Prepaid MasterCard onto which you can transfer money and use just like a credit or debit card.